beejjorgensen/bgnet0/src/bgnet0_part_3900_chat.md

 next packet, like you've done in earlier projects.
 Abstracting the byte stream into packets like this will make your life easier.

+Also: be sure to use `sendall()` so that all the data you want sent actually gets sent!

 ## JSON Payloads

 If your JSON is rusty, check out the [Appendix: JSON](#appendix-json)